mpolajnar/toucbar_time/README.md

-# TouchTest - MacOS Touch Bar Control Strip daemon
+# TouchbarTime - MacOS Touch Bar Control Strip clock

 Example of adding an icon to the Control Strip region of the Mac Touch Bar using a headless/UI-less background app.
 Icon is always displayed, regardless of which